BioComSoftware/TeramyydDuel/Docs/DEV_JOURNAL.md

 # Teramyyd Game Development Journal

+When creating log output, always write the log output to a file so you, the AI, can read it for troubleshooting.

 ## AI Snapshot (2025-11-15 — Ship Physics: Engines, Lift Devices, Direct Altitude Control)

 Purpose: Implemented comprehensive ship systems for thrust, lift, and movement with direct altitude control (no physics forces).